Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-At just over 22 feet long the Pleasure-Way Plateau TS is built on the Mercedes Benz chassis and features a much larger bathroom than you’d typically expect to find in a Class B RV.
+At just over 22 feet long, the Pleasure-Way Plateau TS is built on the Mercedes Benz chassis and features a much larger bathroom than I’d expect to find in a Class B RV.
 But what really caught my eye were the windows!
-Though this is a small Class B RV, the windows make the rig feel open and bright.
-A panel of windows is strategically placed along the passenger side flank so you may enjoy the view of your own campsite while cooking in the unit’s kitchen.
-Panoramic windows line the hind end of the RV’s lounging/dining area providing additional illuminating views.
+Though this is a small Class B RV, the windows make the rig feel open and bright, which is important to me, especially in the darker, winter months.

-But let’s talk about that bathroom!
-As is the case with most Class B’s, the bathroom on this rig is a wet bath.
-Remember that means that the entire bathroom is the shower and it’s all designed to get wet.
-In this large bathroom, you’ll find a toilet, a shower, and a vanity with storage.
-The bathroom interior matches that of the rest of the cabin to give the bathroom a less muted, plastic feel which can be seen in many RV wet baths.
-And even though I’m not the biggest fan of faux wood laminate, I really like they at least did something with the bathroom to give a different feel and not make it so obvious that it’s a wet bath.
+But let’s talk about the bathroom!
+As is the case with most Class Bs, the bathroom on this rig is a wet bath.
+Remember, this means the entire bathroom is the shower and it’s all designed to get wet.
+In this large bathroom, there’s a toilet, a shower, and a vanity with storage.
+The bathroom interior matches the rest of the cabin to give the bathroom a less muted, plastic feel which can be seen in many RV wet baths.

-You’ll never miss an opportunity for sightseeing because even the bathroom bestows a window.
 You can check out the bathroom in this tour from the folks at Pleasure-Way:

-With an MSRP of $154,635 USD this rig is more expensive than most of the Class C RVs on the list but of course, having a compact Class B has plenty of benefits too.
+With an MSRP of $154,635 USD this rig is more expensive than most of the Class B RVs on the list but of course, having a compact Class B has plenty of benefits too.

 2. Fleetwood Irok